What is TLC Family Connect?

-Caring for a child or adult with an intellectual or developmental disability (I/DD) can feel overwhelming.
-TLC Family Connect is here to walk with families and caregivers, offering guidance, resources, and real connections that make a difference.
+Caring for a child or adult with an I/DD can feel overwhelming.
+TLC Family Connect is here to walk alongside families and caregivers, offering guidance, resources, and real connections that make a difference.

 What We Offer

-Whether you are just getting started or have years of experience, we help families and caregivers:
+Whether you’re just getting started or have years of experience, we help families and caregivers:

-- Learn through local family education workshops and online resources
+• Learn through local town halls, workshops, and online tools

 Who We Serve